What is ARPU? Calculate & Optimize Average Revenue Per User

 This graph also shows that while 300 customers on your $75 plan are indeed paying $75 each month, 75 customers on the $75 plan are actually paying $90 because they were cross-sold an additional feature.
 This would help you conclude that you can add another tier in between your $75 tier and your $150 tier to better monetize these mid- to upper-market customers.

-• Monthly Recurring Revenue: The total amount of recurring revenue that your business brought in for the month.
+Monthly recurring revenue: The total amount of recurring revenue that your business brought in for the month.
+Correct MRR calculations account for the following:

 • Lost MRR from churned customers: This subsection of MRR is a tallying of the MRR that you lost from customers who actually churned, not those who’ve canceled.